-- Stopping the unauthorized practice.
+- stopping the unauthorized practice;

-- Recovering the records.
+- recovering the records;

-- Shutting down the system that was breached.
+- shutting down the system that was breached;

-- Revoking access to personal information.
+- revoking access to personal information; and/or

-- Correcting weaknesses in physical security.
+- correcting weaknesses in physical security.

-- Contact your organization’s privacy officer immediately.
+- your organization’s privacy officer;

 What is a real risk of significant harm?
-For one, there must be some risk of damage, detriment or injury to the individual that is significant in nature.
+For one, there must be some risk of damage, detriment, or injury to the individual that is significant in nature.
 In terms of PIPEDA amendments not yet in force, “significant harm” is described as follows:

 10.1(7) For the purpose of this section, “significant harm” includes bodily harm, humiliation, damage to reputation or relationships, loss of employment, business or professional opportunities, financial loss, identity theft, negative effects on the credit record and damage to or loss of property.

-The second consideration is whether or not there is a ‘real risk’ that the significant harm will occur.
+The second consideration is whether or not there is a “real risk” that the significant harm will occur.
 Probability of harm and sensitivity of the personal information must be considered in making this determination.
 The Alberta IPC, in its Personal Information Protection Act Mandatory Breach Reporting Tool, offers the following factors to consider in analyzing the circumstances surrounding the breach when making this call: